BAJO EL OLIVO

 The residency is situated on private land (2136 sqm) in the quiet annex of a mediterranean villa that houses three furnished guest rooms.
 'CASA MIA' is easily accessible by car and nestled in the small community of 'Urbanizacion San Jorge'; situated on the outskirts of the pueblo (small village) of 'Alhaurín el Grande'; just (25) minutes inland from the city of Malaga and very close distance to Malaga Airport.
 We are also in close vicinity (about 25 minutes) to the beautiful sandy beaches of the Costa del Sol and the vibrant villages of Fuengirola, Marbella, Ojén and Mijas.

-'Bajo el Olivo' is an experimental residency space dedicated to artists who are looking for a private space to think, write and create during these exceptional times we are living on this planet.
+'Bajo el Olivo' is an experimental residency space dedicated to artists who are looking for a private space to write and create during these exceptional times we are living on this planet.
 This artistic retreat is designed for artists who require a thinking space in nature and seeks participants that are seriously thinking about an ecology of care, empathy and community building while the world is earnestly searching for social political and economic change with a posthuman approach to social engagement, social and spatial practices and a forward thinking into the future with an affirmative ethical stance.

 Artists are invited to live on-site to create the initial process of an art work in a situated perspective or as field work, research or writing project.
 'Bajo el Olivo' is designed to offer the resident the time off to manifest ideas while surrounded by nature.